Lafayette Leopards: Cross country (men's and women's)

 Cross Country has been run at Lafayette since there has been a track and field program in the 19th century.
-The current course is at the Metzger Athletics Complex on Sullivan Trail in Forks Township.
+The current course is at the Metzgar Athletics Complex on Sullivan Trail in Forks Township.

-In the Patriot League era, the men's team had their best team finish in 1997 and 1998, both third-place finishes.
-The team has finished higher seventh in the championship only once since 2000, when the league had six teams.
+In the Patriot League era, the men's team had their best team finishes in 1997 and 1998, placing third in the six-team conference.
+The team failed to finish higher than sixth at the Conference Championships until 2021 where the Leopards took fourth in the ten-team field.

-David Robinson is the most prolific runner in Lafayette's recent history, earning three all-Patriot League selections in 1995, 1996, and 1997.
-Lafayette has had ten all-league selections, seventh most in the league.
+David Robinson and Bobby Oehrlein are the most prolific runners in Lafayette's recent history.
+They both earned three all-Patriot League selections: Robinson in 1995, 1996, and 1997; and Oehrlein in March 2021, 2021, and 2022.
+Lafayette has had twenty-one all-league selections, ninth most in the league.

 The women had their best season in history in 1993, when they won the Patriot League Championship by one point over Lehigh.
 Three runners placed on the all-league team and coach Julio Piazza won coach of the year accolades.
 Megan Smith placed in the meet, and would do so again in 1995 and 1996.
-She currently holds the 17th best time at the Patriot League meet.
 Lafayette has had 86 women place on the all-league team, fourth most all-time and 24 ahead of Lehigh.
 Since 2000, Lafayette has placed higher than sixth only once.

 Neither the men's or women's team has ever appeared at the NCAA Championship meet, which dates to the 1930s.
-A men's and women's individual runner has never qualified for the meet.
+A men's and women's individual runner has not qualified for the meet since Dale Keenan and Dan Thomas competed at the Championships in 1969.